haapjari/haapjari/README.md

 ### 👋

-- 🔭 I’m currently working on as Developer and working with my Master's thesis.
+- 🔭 I’m currently working on as Developer and working with on Master's thesis.
 - 👯 I’m looking to Learn New Technologies.

 <!--